Integrated Cadastral Information Society

 The Integrated Cadastral Information Society (ICI Society) is a not-for-profit organization, created as a partnership between local government, provincial government, and major utility companies in British Columbia, Canada to share and integrate spatial data.

-Incorporated in May 2001, ICI Society held its first annual general meeting in June 2002 where a Board of Directors was elected.
-The Board is made up of 15 directors representing each of the founding membership groups: 5 from local government, 5 from the Provincial government and 5 from the major utility companies.
+Incorporated in May 2001, ICI Society held its first annual general meeting in June 2002 where a board of directors was elected.
+The board is made up of 15 directors representing each of the founding membership groups: 5 from local government, 5 from the Provincial government and 5 from the major utility companies.

-Vision

-Collaborative sharing and integration of spatial data for the economic and social benefit of British Columbia.

-Mission

-To facilitate collaborative operating and technical solutions (infrastructure) for the efficient creation, integration and maintenance of timely, accessible and accurate province-wide data.